 I suggest in ideal situations to follow these steps to get your FIRST driver license in the US:

-- Learn to drive in the US because driving instruction in the US is expensive.
+- Learn the basics of driving in India because driving instruction in the US is expensive.

 - Many states allow use of Indian driving ID for short stays.
 Check with the local or state Department of Motor Vehicles (DMV) to ask about the laws regarding foreign driving IDs in your area.